minsooerickim/minsooerickim/README.md

 I'm Minsoo!

-Full stack developer based in Southern California.
+Full stack engineer based in Southern California.
 My work codebase is not opensource but you can read more about what I do at [my portfolio site](https://minsoo.vercel.app/).

 Feel free to reach out to [me](mailto:minsooerickim@gmail.com)